gitcd-io/gitcd/README.rst

 Known Issues
 ############

-If you discover any bugs, feel free to create an issue on GitHub fork and send us a pull request.
+If you discover any bugs, feel free to create an issue on GitHub or fork this repository and send us a pull request.

 `Issues List`_.